-The minimum weight that a load cell can sense is important information when selecting a load cell for an application.
-Likewise, how to determine the load cell resolution, or smallest change in weight the load cell can detect is equally important.
-This article explains how to uncover these critical pieces of knowledge.
+The minimum weight measurable by a load cell is important knowledge when designing a load measurement application.
+Likewise, determining the load cell resolution, or smallest change in weight the load cell can detect, is equally important.
+This article explains how to uncover these critical pieces of information.

 However, these aren’t the only considerations when determining the resolution of the entire weighing system.
 This article expands on these other factors as well.

 The Most Important Data Sheet Specifications: Divisions and Full Scale Output

 Every strain gauge load cell comes with a data sheet with a list of its specifications.
 One such specification is the number of divisions.
 The divisions are simply the number of increments a load cell’s full scale output (FSO) voltage can be divided into.
 Requirements bodies such as OIML (internationally) and NIST (in the US) determine what is known as the accuracy class of a load cell by its number of divisions.
 The articles, Load Cell Classes: OIML Requirements and Load Cell Classes: NIST Requirements go into more depth with this topic.
 A load cell certified to adhere to one of these sets of requirements will have a marking indicating compliance; this compliance implies adherence to a set of performance tolerances associated with each accuracy class.

 Because the FSO reflects the range of voltages from zero to maximum load per volt of excitation power, one can assume that the number of divisions is also the number of increments from the minimum load to maximum load.
 (Figure 1 expresses this relationship.)
 Therefore, the smallest weight measurable by the load cell is simply the maximum measuring range divided by the number of divisions.